isomerpages/moh-bioethics/publications/press-releases/_posts/2001-08-22-the-bioethics-advisory-committee-launches-its-website.md

 date: 2001-08-22
 ---

 1. The Bioethics Advisory Committee (BAC), appointed by the Cabinet in December 2000 to develop Singapore's bioethics framework for biomedical research, launched its website today.
-The website, www.bioethics-singapore.org, aims to provide the public with information on the key biomedical research areas such as stem cells and cloning, and their related ethical, legal and social issues.
+The [website](www.bioethics-singapore.org) aims to provide the public with information on the key biomedical research areas such as stem cells and cloning, and their related ethical, legal and social issues.

-2. The website offers the following key features :
+2. The website offers the following key features:
     - Updates on important international bioethics news and developments
     - Resources such as Frequently-Asked Questions (FAQs) to address common questions in research areas like stem cells and cloning and links to other useful sites on bioethics.